Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

 The group of internal symmetries characterizes a quantum field theory and remains invariant regardless of the specific formulation of the theory.
 This is in contrast to gauge symmetries, which are features of the description of the theory rather than of the theory itself.
 For instance, a single quantum field theory can have dual descriptions as different gauge theories with varying gauge groups.
 We will encounter our first example of this when discussing Seiberg duality at the end of this chapter, with further instances to be explored later.
 However, dual descriptions of the same theory must always have the same internal symmetries.

-\paragraph{Global versus local symmetries}
+\subsubsection{Global versus local symmetries}

-Internal symmetries are often referred to as \emph{global}, as they apply simultaneously to all points of spacetime.
+Internal symmetries are often referred to as \emph{global}, as they apply simultaneously to all spacetime points.
 For example, the $4d$ theory of a free complex scalar field $\phi(x)$ of mass $m$, defined by the action: